nikitavoloboev/data/docs/operating-systems/containers/kubernetes/kubernetes-plugins.md

 - [Knative Sample Controller](https://github.com/knative-sandbox/sample-controller) - Template project for writing your own controller using the Knative helper libraries.
 - [Kopf](https://github.com/nolar/kopf) - Python framework to write Kubernetes operators in just a few lines of code.
 - [kube-exec-controller](https://github.com/box/kube-exec-controller) - Admission controller service and kubectl plugin to handle container drift in K8s clusters.
+- [Helm Diff Plugin](https://github.com/databus23/helm-diff) - Helm plugin that shows a diff explaining what a helm upgrade would change.
+- [krew-wasm](https://github.com/flavio/krew-wasm) - Offers a way to write and distribute kubectl plugins based on WebAssembly.